 Instead of pivoting to video and replacing written content with video content, the best solution is to complement articles with rich and relevant video clips.
 Users enjoy video that enhances their experience, and it creates a valuable opportunity to serve advertising.

 You can even avoid the cost of producing these video clips by sourcing them from some best-in-class video content producers.

 The key to making money is choosing the right SSP

 Even if you’re a text publisher who doesn’t see video becoming your central content offering, you can still add videos to your content mix.
 And you can do so without the overhead of producing video content.

 All you need to do is find a provider that can help you source and add relevant contextual videos to your content and run ads in them.

 A product like vi stories lets you embed relevant videos into your content — from a vast library with content from producers like Reuters, Los Angeles Times, ITN, EuroNews and more — and run in-stream video ads in them.

 How it works:

 vi’s machine learning engine analyses keywords on a content page and matches it with the video content library.
-It then sources the most relevant videos and ads from its content and advertiser partners and adds them to your website.
+It then sources the most relevant videos and ads from advertiser partners and adds them to your website.

 Because vi has access to a vast library, you’ll always have relevant, topical videos to run, no matter what your niche is.